 As you can see, these characteristics are not typically found in traditional learning.
 This provides a wealth of opportunities for both employees and employers!

 For instance, learners get the chance to immediately apply their learning as they are doing their work.
 Stuck on drafting a certain contract?
 Look it up and immediately implement it!
-On your way to a client and in need for some quick presentation skills?
+On your way to a client and in need of some quick presentation skills?
 Grab your phone and quickly get some tips on how to nail that presentation!

 Finally, several companies take advantage of the rich data they have on employees and use AI to offer individual based learning to their workforce.
 Just got hired for a new role?
 Here are several of the key skills you need to have to excel in that role.
 Just got promoted to a management position?
 Here are some lessons on how to effectively lead a team.